TuckerHaydon/MediationLayerStudent/doc/final-project-rules.md

 than **0.4 m/s^2**.
 If the Mediation Layer determines that a proposed trajectory will exceed the above bound, the proposed trajectory is rejected and the quadcopter will continue to follow the most recent, valid trajectory.

+### Time
+Teams will have up to seven (7) minutes to complete their balloon-popping mission.
+The timer starts as soon as a team's AutonomyProtocol is engaged.
+At the end of the time period, the quadcopter is frozen and forced to land.
+The attempt will be scored normally.